List of Case Closed characters: Wataru Takagi

+Wataru Takagi (高木 渉, Takagi Wataru), dubbed Harry Wilder by Funimation, is an officer who works for Meguire.
+He has feelings for his fellow officer Miwako Sato,.
+Eventually, Sato and Takagi became romantically involved as an official couple.
+Though he has an appearance of ineffectual nervousness, he is quick to assess a situation and take immediate and decisive action when necessary.
+He is extremely selfless and very kind, he is also very dedicated to his job.
+He has a knack for getting out of situations out of sheer luck.
+He is named after his voice actor, having gotten the name during an episode recording in which the character was asked his name and the voice actor ad-libbed the reply "It's Takagi".

 Miwako Sato

-Miwako Sato (佐藤 美和子, Satō Miwako), dubbed Michele Simone by Funimation, is a smart, highly attractive, energetic, and a dedicated young female officer who works for Inspector Meguire.
-She is hugely popular with the male members of the police department, but is oblivious to the fact that her colleague Wataru Takagi likes her romantically.
+Miwako Sato (佐藤 美和子, Satō Miwako), dubbed Michele Simone by Funimation, is a smart, physically capable, energetic, and a dedicated young police assistant inspector who works for Inspector Meguire.
+She is hugely popular with the male members of the police department, but is at first, oblivious to the fact that her colleague Wataru Takagi likes her romantically.
 However, she gradually develops feelings for him as well.
+Eventually, Takagi and Sato became romantically involved as an official couple.